0xdade/GitLoot/README.md

 ## Maps

 A map is how we know how to communicate with the api.
 It needs to be able to fetch information about a user, an organization, and a repository based on a given string.
+A map also handles cycling out API keys when rate limits are hit.
 It implements the following:
 - getUser(self, username)
 - getOrganization(self, orgName)
 - getRepository(self, repoName)